 La Locanda del Prete is a luxe albergo diffuso located in Saragano, a few miles from the town of Todi.
 In addition to 10 apartments, the albergo has a restaurant, swimming pool, wine bar, and cigar club.
 Despite the upscale amenities, prices remain midrange, from €100 to €160 per night.

 Those interested can find volunteer opportunities ranging from joining an archaeological dig or working on art restoration, to dolphin monitoring.
 A few options with locally based organizations are described in the Volunteering in Italy section of the TransitionsAbroad.com site.

-Those who read Italian can check out the website www.AlbergoDiffuso.net for many additional listings.
+Those who read Italian can check out the website www.AlbergoDiffuso.com for many additional listings and information.
 When using Twitter, search on the hashtags #AlbergoDiffuso and #AlberghiDiffusi for related tweets.
-When using Facebook, search for Associazione Nazionale Alberghi Diffusi to view posts, mostly in Italian.
+When using Facebook, search for Associazione Nazionale Alberghi Diffusi to view posts, mostly in Italian

 ||Amy E. Robertson is the author of Volunteer Vacations in Latin America (2013, Moon Handbooks).
 Her work has been published in National Geographic Traveler, Budget Travel, and Vice MUNCHIES, among others.
 Amy has lived in six countries and traveled in more than 60.
 Her volunteer experiences include building houses in Washington State and Honduras, monitoring presidential elections in Ecuador, working with youth on social documentaries in Bolivia, and serving lunch at soup kitchens in Seattle and Beirut.
 She has a background in international development and nonprofit management and has worked in both the private and nonprofit sectors.